NAIDOC is celebrating 50 years.

 Acknowledgement

 Westernport Water acknowledges Aboriginal and Torres Strait Islander Peoples as First Nations People and that the land, sea and water are of spiritual, cultural and economic importance.
 We recognise that we provide services on the traditional lands of the Bunurong Peoples of the Kulin Nation.
 The Bunurong Peoples have managed the resources on Millowl for thousands of years.
-We acknowledge them and their continued connection to this place, as we go about managing the water resources today.
+We acknowledge them and their continued connection to place, as we go about managing the water resources today.

 Welcome to Country Video